The best garden hand trowels in 2024

 Our expertise

-We tested a range of trowels, using them for different tasks and situations to help you find the right one for your garden.
+We tested a range of garden trowels, using them in the garden, planting and weeding and lifting small plants.
+We used them in a variety of spots in the garden including under trees, in raised beds and on the veg plot.
 Each trowel has a detailed list of pros and cons for clarity and has been rated according to comfort, performance, materials and value for money.
 Every trowel in our round up below has scored a minimum of four out of five stars, so you can buy with confidence.

 In every review we award the outstanding products our coveted Best Buy award.
 To see these and the others we recommend, browse our pick of the best trowels below: